 Applicants for financial assistance should note the following: “Pursuant to Section 7 of the Privacy Act of 1974, applicants for student financial aid or benefits are hereby notified that mandatory disclosure of their Social Security number is required by the University of California to verify the identity of each applicant.
 Social Security numbers are used in processing the data given in the financial aid application; in the awarding of funds; in the coordination of information with applications for federal, state, university, and private awards or benefits; and in the collection of funds and tracing of individuals who have borrowed funds from federal, state, university, or private loan programs.”

-Regents Fellowships, offered to students with excellent academic and research qualifications, provide a stipend of $25,000 for nine or ten months, plus tax-free tuition and fees and nonresident supplemental tuition, if applicable.
+Regents Fellowships, offered to students with excellent academic and research qualifications, may provide a maximum stipend of $34,000 plus generally tax-free tuition and fees and nonresident supplemental tuition, if applicable.
 These awards may be supplemented with a partial graduate student researcher or research fellowship from available departmental resources.
 The amount of the supplement varies by department.

-All other fellowship stipends are established by the department, group, or school and may vary in tenure from one to twelve months and in any amount up to a maximum of $3,500 per month.
-Fellowships awarded for one, two, or three quarters will also provide tax-free tuition and fees and nonresident supplemental tuition, if applicable.
+All other fellowship stipends are established by the department, group, or school and may vary in tenure from one to twelve months and in any amount up to a maximum of $3,850 per month.
+Fellowships awarded for one, two, or three quarters will also provide generally tax-free tuition and fees and nonresident supplemental tuition, if applicable.
 US citizens and permanent residents are eligible for nonresident supplemental tuition scholarships only for their first three quarters at UC San Diego.
-Awardees must register for twelve units of upper-division and graduate-level work each quarter and must remain in good academic standing, as described under standards of scholarship in this catalog.
+Awardees must register for twelve units of upper-division and graduate-level work each quarter and must remain in good academic standing, as described under “Standards of Scholarship” in this catalog.

 Some fellowships and traineeships offer the privilege of participation in the teaching or research programs of the university.